 - Add the diced tomatoes, El Pato, black beans, water, and cumin.
 Stir to combine, reduce heat to low (a very low simmer), and cover.
 Stir occasionally after 4-5 minutes to reincorporate liquid throughout the dish, and then recover and cool an additional 5-10 minutes.

-- Stir in Gourmet Garden cilantro stir-in paste, chunky garlic, and salt.
+- Stir in the garlic and salt.
 Taste.
 Cook additional 5 minutes if necessary, or until the rice is done.
 (Different varieties of rice will have different cook times.)

 - Garnish with lime and cilantro, and let guest squeeze lime over the finished rice.